Zac-Benattar/celebrant/content/english/_index.md

     image: "/images/lyd-angus.gif"
     content: "From silly vows to planning a flash mob, I can make it happen!"
     text: "I want to hear your wildest ideas, and i'll share some of mine.\n\n Want to get your pets involved?
 Bridesmaids vs Groomsmen rap battle?
-How about having your ceremony during a tramping trip?\n\n
-          It's your wedding, so lets make it memorable and fun for you and your guests.
+How about eloping on a tramp?\n\n It's your wedding, so lets make it memorable and fun for you and your guests.
 We don't need to bother with any of the boring bits, even if your father-in-law really demands it (blame me)."
     button:
       enable: false